Peperomia caperata

 Peperomia caperata, the emerald ripple peperomia, is a species of flowering plant in the family Piperaceae, native to Brazil.
 It is a mound-forming evergreen perennial growing to 20 cm tall and wide, with corrugated heart-shaped leaves, and narrow spikes of white flowers 5–8 cm long, in summer.

+With a minimum temperature requirement of 15 C, P. caperata must be grown indoors in most temperate regions.